Soccer Kid: Release

 A Windows Mobile conversion of Soccer Kid was released worldwide on 4 April 2002.
 Several months later, the game was converted to the Game Boy Advance and published by Telegames after being showcased to the public at E3 2002, featuring enhanced visual effects but a lower resolution display.
 Krisalis later ported the GBA version to PlayStation and was only released in Europe by Telegames on 13 December 2003, becoming both the last version of the game to be officially released and the final version developed by the original team.
-A version of Soccer Kid for the Atari ST was being developed by Krisalis and was also previewed under its earlier title, Football Kid, by ST Review magazine on their September 1992 issue, however it never released on the platform for unknown reasons.
-A Sega Mega Drive version was reviewed by Spanish magazine Hobby Consolas, however the Mega Drive version was never released.
-Likewise, an Atari Lynx conversion of the game was also planned to be published by Telegames, but it was never released as well.
+A version of Soccer Kid for the Atari ST was being developed by Krisalis and was also previewed under its earlier title, Football Kid, by ST Review magazine on their September 1992 issue, but was never released on the platform for unknown reasons.
+A Sega Mega Drive version was reviewed by Spanish magazine Hobby Consolas, but the Mega Drive version was never released.
+Likewise, an Atari Lynx conversion of the game was also planned to be published by Telegames, but was never released as well.

 Reception

 Amiga Power gave the Amiga version a score of 88% with a review by Stuart Campbell.
-He criticized the player character's moves as being too "fiddly": "you have to stop, line up your shot, get into trick shot mode and then actually do it.
-This all looks great and stylish and everything, but it can really slow the pace of the game down on occasion – sometimes when you're zipping along, you'd give anything just to be able to jump on a baddie's head and sort him out then-and-there without a lot of hanging around."
-However, he praised the graphics and particularly the "fearsome" difficulty, saying it gave the game good value for money.
+He criticized the player character's moves as being too "fiddly", but praised the graphics and particularly the "fearsome" difficulty, saying it gave the game good value for money.
 He compared the game to the acclaimed Arabian Nights, saying it was even better due to the superior control and greater focus on platform action.

 The 3DO version received a 6.2 out of 10 from Electronic Gaming Monthly.
 They praised the "technique" and "excellent graphics", but said the sound effects were lacking.
-GamePro gave it a wholly positive review, citing smooth controls, strong sound effects, good variety of musical tracks, and exceptional graphics.
+GamePro gave it a positive review, citing smooth controls, strong sound effects, good variety of musical tracks, and exceptional graphics.